ancillaryfactory/WP-Theme-File-Duplicator/readme.txt

 === Theme File Duplicator ===
 Contributors: rockgod100
-Tags: theme, template, admin
-Requires at least: 3.0
+Tags: theme, template, admin, child themes, custom theming, template maker, theme page Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.1
+Stable tag: 1.3

 Clone an existing template file from the Wordpress admin area.
 Go to Appearance -> Add Page Template

 == Description ==

+Now fully compatible with child themes.
 Clone an existing template file without uploading new files via FTP.
-Optionally, a user can add a template name, so that the new file will begin with
+Optionally, a user can add a template name, so that the new file will be automatically recognized as a new page template in the post editor.
+If using a child theme, the new file will be copied from the parent theme folder into the child theme.
-`
-<?php
-/*
-Template Name: {My new template}
-*/
-?>
-`
-and will be automatically recognized as a new page template in the post editor.

 == Installation ==